CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/INF.7 office workplace.md

 ### 2 3 Cleaning and external staff or visitors

 For smaller or short meetings, it is usually more efficient to receive a visit to the office.
-Visitors as well as cleaners and third-party personnel can view internal information in various ways, endanger business processes and manipulate IT systems, from improper handling of technical equipment to attempts to "play" IT systems to theft of documents or IT components.
+Visitors as well as cleaners and third-party personnel can view internal information in various ways, endanger business processes and manipulate IT systems, ranging from the improper handling of technical equipment to the attempt to "play" IT systems and theft of documents or IT components.
 For example, by cleaning personnel accidentally a plug connection can be solved or water get into the IT, even documents can be misplaced or even disposed of with the waste.

 ### 2 4 Manipulation or destruction of IT, accessories, information and software in the office